puzzle/amm-techlab/content/en/docs/03.0/kafka/kafka.md

 ### Task {{% param sectionnumber %}}.4.3: Verify the events on the kafka topic

-To verify the produced events end up in the `manual` topic, we can once again rsh into the kafka pod and use the helpler scripts.
+To verify the produced events end up in the `manual` topic, we can once again rsh into the kafka pod and use the helper scripts.

 ```bash
 oc rsh amm-techlab-kafka-0